Shivakumar pans Kumaraswamy for taking BJP leaders along with him to meet key pontiff | Politics

 Speaking to reporters here, he pointed out that Congress candidates had recently met the Swamiji at his suggestion, following which the JD(S) leader has now taken BJP candidates along with him.

-Noting that Congress has given tickets to eight Vokkaligas in this Lok Sabha polls, including two from the Reddy community, Shivakumar pointed out that he too is from the community and is serving as the state Congress president and the deputy chief minister.
+Stating that he has never -- while in power or when out of power -- misused the math or the seer, Kumaraswamy reacted to Shivakumar's statements, saying, ''It's with god's blessing that I was in power for some time.
+I have not misused the seer's name, I need not learn from him (Shivakumar).
+It is, in fact, they (Congress) who have tried to misuse the seer.

-''We are ready for everything, to serve the people, the society and the state.
+The JD(S) leader further said, ''What was their conduct when they came here recently?
+Congress, which claims to be secular every day, is indulging in nothing but caste politics.
+What morality do they have to speak about secularism...
+People are not fools they are watching.''
+Hitting back at Shivakumar for saying that Swamiji should have questioned the BJP about bringing down the ''Vokkaliga community CM'', Kumaraswamy said, ''Why should the seer ask?
+Why should the seer be pulled into politics.
+Swamiji is our religious and spiritual guru, why should he be misused for politics...''
+Without naming Chief Minister Siddaramaiah, Kumaraswamy said, ''Everyone knows another Congress leader with him (Shivakumar) was the reason for the confrontation.''
+Shivakumar said that since the Congress has given tickets to eight Vokkaligas in the Lok Sabha polls, including two from the Reddy community, and because he himself is from the community and is serving as the state Congress president and deputy chief minister, its people will not vote for other parties. ''We are ready for everything, to serve the people, the society and the state.
 Leaving us, who are in power, our people are not foolish to think about what will happen after four years (next assembly polls),'' he said.

 Stating that the JD(S) would fail to open its account in the Lok Sabha elections, Shivakumar said: ''This is my firm opinion...take it from me, JD(S) will not win all four seats.
 Deve Gowda is speaking about winning four seats, including the seat that the BJP is representing (Bangalore Rural).
 If he was so confident, they should have made him (Dr C N Manjunath) contest on the JD(S) symbol.''
-The JD(S) is contesting in Hassan, Mandya and Kolar, while as per the arrangement with its alliance partner BJP, Manjunath is contesting on the saffron party's ticket.
+The JD(S) is contesting in Hassan, Mandya and Kolar, while as per the arrangement with its alliance partner BJP, Manjunath is contesting on the saffron party's ticket from Bangalore Rural segment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)